rolandbreedveld/nest-api/README.md

   create 640 user-name group-name

 In case you do a 2nd schedule somwhere else, like in the Nest itself, they can conflict with each other when running exactly on the same time. \
-This will result as a 5 minutes toggle of values or states, you can simple solve it to add a little delay in the cron:
+This will result as a 5 minutes toggle of values or states, you can simple solve it to add a little delay in the cron: \
-Add the following cron-entry, to get every 5 minutes the last values from Google: (crontab -e)
 - */5 * * * * sleep60;/home/pi/nest-api/get_nest.sh >/dev/null 2>&1 \

 If you use a different path, you should change it a some places